storj/docs/Uplink-CLI.md

 - Satellite: The satellite you want to connect your uplink to.
 You can choose one from the list of type one eg. `us-central-1.tardigrade.io:7777` or `127.0.0.1:10000` if you are using the test network.
 - API key: The API key that you generate for a project on the Satellite console.
 If you are using the test network, you can use the API key provided when you run it.
-- Encryption passphrase: The passphrase you choose in order to encrypt your files.
+- Encryption passphrase: The passphrase you choose in order to encrypt your objects.
 Keep this secret and safe.
-This passphrase will grant you access to all of your files, and if you lose it, you will not be able to recover your files.
+This passphrase will grant you access to all of your objects, and if you lose it, you will not be able to recover your objects.

-You are now ready to interact with your files on the Tardigrade Network!
+You are now ready to interact with your objects on the Tardigrade Network!

 ## Usage

 The `uplink` command has a number of operations that can be performed, such as:

- * `cat` - output a file to standard out
+ * `cat` - output an object to standard out
- * `cp` - copy a file from outside of Storj to inside or vice versa
+ * `cp` - copy an object from outside of Tardigrade to inside or vice versa
- * `ls` - list buckets or files in Storj
+ * `ls` - list buckets or objects on your Tardigrade project
  * `mb` - make a new bucket
- * `put` - writes data from standard in to a file in Storj
+ * `put` - writes data from standard in to an object on your Tardigrade project
  * `rb` - remove a bucket
- * `rm` - remove a file.
+ * `rm` - remove an object
+ * `share` - share an object

 More information for each command is provided in the command's `--help` documentation, but some example commands are listed below: